Contact

 Simple so far.
 But then it gets complicated.

-If a client buys a Windows Server license from a CSP-Hoster in a “license-included” (“license-bundled”) scenario, then the basic Windows Server CALs are not required, similar to SPLA.
+If a client buys a Windows Server licence from a CSP-Hoster in a “license-included” (“license-bundled”) scenario, then the basic Windows Server CALs are not required, similar to SPLA.

 It is clearly a CSP-Hoster benefit, but I wish I knew who came up with these “brilliant” ideas in Microsoft.
 As if Microsoft licensing for service providers wasn’t complicated enough already!

-Just remember that in any BYOL scenario for Windows Server, when an end-client uses their own licenses, not “included” by a CSP-Hoster, they need to have Windows Server CALs.
-If you are their CSP partner, please ensure they have the necessary licenses.
+Just remember that in any BYOL scenario for Windows Server, when an end-client uses their own licences, not “included” by a CSP-Hoster, they need to have Windows Server CALs.
+If you are their CSP partner, please ensure they have the necessary licences.

-In BYOL scenarios, Windows Server CALs are always required—unless licenses are purchased through a CSP-Hoster.
+In BYOL scenarios, Windows Server CALs are always required, unless licences are purchased through a CSP-Hoster.

 Most of the time, you don’t need to be a CSP-Hoster.
-You can still benefit from the Flexible Virtualisation Benefit’s additional flexibility and the opportunity to resell CSP licenses to your hosted clients.
+You can still benefit from the Flexible Virtualisation Benefit’s additional flexibility and the opportunity to resell CSP licences to your hosted clients.

 The barrier to becoming a CSP-Hoster is still relatively high.
 You must be a Tier 1 CSP.
 If you are not a Tier 1 CSP and don’t want to become one, consider allowing your end clients to use the Flexible Virtualisation Benefit.
 It’s almost the same, with just a few differences:

-You may still sell them CSP subscription licenses together with the virtual machines.
+2. You may still sell them CSP subscription licences together with the virtual machines.
 The only difference with CSP-Hosting is that Windows Server CALs will be required in all cases.

 And there are no reporting requirements.
 However, we strongly suggest tracking BYOL internally anyway.
 Thank us for this advice when you get an audit letter from Microsoft.